Rocket-007/Rocket-007.github.io/2dBlobs_page.md

 It was terrible but exciting and ~~fun~~ _trilling_ but still verrry terrrriblee(sooo mannnny buggggs and errrorsss and issues and... arghh!!).

-Mind you this project is done entirely without a pc.
+Because this project was done entirely without a pc.
 There were very big issues like:

 -map editing